How to buy a house without a 20% deposit

 Saving for a deposit and affordability are the two biggest hurdles facing most first-time home buyers face.

-Increased cost of living, sparked by inflationary pressures, is making it increasingly difficult to achieve the 20% deposit, plus associated purchase costs, normally required by lenders, according to the September Genworth First Home Buyer Report.
+High prices and the increased cost of living, sparked by inflationary pressures, is making it increasingly difficult to achieve the 20% deposit, plus associated purchase costs, normally required by lenders, according to the lenders mortgage insurance provider Helia (formerly Genworth).

 how to buy a house without a 20 per cent deposit